costoffreedom/costoffreedom-book/book/architectonics-of-power/the-cost-of-internet-freedom.md

-computer was introduced as a portable counter-cultural alternative, intended to undermine power as such and break it up into a 1001 fragments of decentralized, distributed expressions of human creativity.
+computer was introduced as a portable counter-cultural alternative, intended to undermine power as such and break it up into a 1001 fragments of decentralized, distributed expressions of human creativity.</p>

-Jump another thirty years onwards, and Internet freedom activists run up against very clear boundaries and setbacks.
+<p>Jump another thirty years onwards, and Internet freedom activists run
+up against very clear boundaries and setbacks.
 Liberal obsessions with privacy and copyright are still interesting but no longer essential in order to understand the big picture.
 What’s at stake is much larger